segersniels/segersniels.github.io/_posts/2018-02-27-running-docker-containers-in-zsh-prompt.md

 ---
 layout: post
-title: Running docker containers in ZSH prompt
+title: View running docker containers in ZSH prompt
 ---

 I find it oddly amusing to see how many docker container I have running on my prompt while working.
 This is how you do it.